HPA Axis Dysregulation (Adrenal Fatigue)

 It's important to still work on minimizing stressors in your life and healing your stress response as mentioned above.
 Low cortisol does not mean you are not stressed and have a healthy stress response.
 It's quite literally the opposite.
 You need to add in more organ and mineral support when in this exhausted phase of stress.
 We often use an adrenal glandular from Ancestral Supplements and Mitolife shilajit in our shop to help revive people in this stage.
 We have seen adrenal elixirs and liver elixirs be very beneficial at restoring balance and improving skin health.
 It's important to work on repairing circadian rhythm simultaneously through optimizing sleep and light exposure.
 Lastly, we make sure to properly nourish their individual metabolism through food and maximize the specific minerals and nutrients they need most.

-Check our 1:1 membership with our nutritionist, Katie, to find out which phase of the HPA axis you are in, provide adrenal support, and create a plan to reduce both internal and external stressors in order to clear your skin.
-We offer in-person appointments in Toronto, ON and online worldwide!
+Check our 1:1 membership with our nutritionist, to find out which phase of the HPA axis you are in, provide adrenal support, and create a plan to reduce both internal and external stressors in order to clear your skin.
+We offer online appointments for those in Toronto, ON and worldwide!
 If 1:1 isn't for you, check out our signature acne clearing program to get to the bottom of your health issues.